About Me

 Why did I delve into autoguiding?

 Fair question.
-Well after a couple of years of getting solid 2 minute subs, I wanted to push this a little further to 3 - 6 minute subs.
+Well after a couple of years of getting solid 2 minute subs on my SWSA 2i, I wanted to push this a little further to 3 - 6 minute subs - especially now I have the EQM-35-PRO.
 I have tried with the SWSA 2i to achieve this but it has been hit and miss.
 I decided that simple autoguiding would help me achieve this more easily.

 These were the four videos that set me off on this journey:

 As always, the notes I provide below are my 'cheat notes' which I take with me on most shoots.
 I assembled them from research notes made whilst watching various YouTube videos and reading various blogs and websites.
-They are written for me - but they may help you if you are beginning your auto guiding journey.
+They are written for me, based on my particular erquipment rigs - but they may help you if you are beginning your auto guiding journey.

 As always my blogs come with a caveat.
 I may have things wrong.
 I may have misunderstood things.
 Remember this is a blog written by a beginner to astronomy and astrophotography for other beginners starting a similar learning journey.